oeloeloel/slow-pixel-shader/README.md

 This project is not smart.

-This branch is an even slower version that will not require the user to separate vecs into x, y, etc.
+This branch is an even slower version that will not require the user to separate vecs into x, y, etc. as